aws-samples/aws-saas-factory-bootcamp/Lab2.md

 });
 ```

 Let's start by looking at the signature of the method.
 Here you'll see the traditional REST path for a GET method with the `/product` resource followed by an identifier parameter that indicates which product is to be fetched.
 This value is extracted from the incoming request and populated into a `params` structure.
-The rest of this function is about calling a DynamoDBHelper to fetch the item from a DynamoDB table.
+The rest of this function is about calling our DynamoDBHelper, which is our data access layer, to fetch the item from a DynamoDB table.

 **Step 2** - Our first step is to deploy the single-tenant product manager, within our Cloud9 IDE.
-Navigate to `Lab2/Part1/scripts` directory, right-click `product-manager-v1.sh`, and click **Run** to execute the shell script.
+Navigate to `Lab2/Part1/` directory, right-click `deploy.sh`, and click **Run** to execute the shell script.

 <p align="center"><img src="./images/lab2/part1/cloud9_run_script.png" alt="Lab 2 Part 1 Step 2 Cloud9 Run Script"/></p>

-**Step 3** - Wait for the `product-manager-v1.sh` shell script to execute successfully, as confirmed by the **STACK CREATE COMPLETE** message followed by **Process exited with code: 0**.
+**Step 3** - Wait for the `deploy.sh` shell script to execute successfully.

 <p align="center"><img src="./images/lab2/part1/cloud9_run_script_complete.png" alt="Lab 2 Part 1 Step 3 Cloud9 Script Finished"/></p>